nilaydatta/Income-Tax-Calculator/README.md

 # income-tax-calculator

 Income Tax Calculator for Indian Tax System.
 Calculates for a salaried person.
-Updated with Old and New Tax Regimes.
+Updated with Old and New Tax Regimes...

 ## Project setup